-This Prospectus includes, in the "NATS (En Route) plc - The economic regulation of the Issuer" section and in the documents incorporated by reference, a reference to (i) "Regulatory Asset Base" ("RAB"), (ii) net debt and (iii) net debt to RAB, which constitute Alternative Performance Measures ("APM") for the purpose of the European Securities and Markets Authority Guidelines on Alternative Performance Measure.
+This Prospectus includes, in the "NATS (En Route) plc - The economic regulation of the Issuer" section and in the documents incorporated by reference, a reference to (i) "Regulatory Asset Base" or "RAB", (ii) net debt and (iii) net debt to RAB, which constitute Alternative Performance Measures ("APM") for the purpose of the European Securities and Markets Authority Guidelines on Alternative Performance Measures.
 APMs are non-IFRS measures used to supplement disclosures prepared in accordance with other applicable regulations such as IFRS.
-The Issuer considers that these APMs provide useful information to enhance the understanding of its financial performance.
-An explanation of the components and calculation method of each of such APMs relating to the Issuer can be found at pages 2 (in respect of RAB), 76 (in respect of the net debt) and 72 (in respect of net debt to RAB) of the Issuer's audited annual financial statements for the year ended 31 March 2020 (which are incorporated by reference as more fully set out in the "Documents incorporated by reference" section) (the "2020 Financial Statements").
-The APMs are directly identifiable in the 2020 Financial Statements, and therefore no reconciliation is required.
+The Issuer considers that these APMs provide useful information to enhance and to provide investors with a clear basis for the understanding of its financial performance.
+The APMs should not be considered in isolation from, or as a substitute for, financial information presented in compliance with IFRS.
+An explanation of the components and calculation method of each of such APMs relating to the Issuer can be found at pages 2 and 74 (in respect of RAB), 103 (in respect of the net debt) and 83 (in respect of net debt to RAB) of the Issuer's audited annual financial statements for the year ended 31 March 2022 (which are incorporated by reference as more fully set out in the "Documents incorporated by reference" section) (the "2022 Financial Statements").
+RAB and "net debt to RAB" are directly identifiable in the 2022 Financial Statements, and therefore no reconciliation is required.
+The Existing RCF contains a financial covenant that requires the gearing ratio to remain below a level of 85%.
+The CAA has separately capped the gearing ratio at 65% under the terms of the Licence.
+The "net debt" figure used for the purposes of the Issuer's gearing ratio differs from statutory net debt in three areas: (i) borrowings are recorded at face value, rather than net of remaining capitalised original issue discounts and issuance costs; (ii) leases are included, but only to the extent that they would have been treated as finance leases prior to application of IFRS 16; and (iii) it includes a value for the Issuer's RPI swaps that represents the historic accretion on the notional of the swaps.